“Aawwahhhh! My siestas are getting ‘chorter and ‘chorter!”

 …But if we are Theme Park Tourist are going to keep up with our LEGEND LIBRARY to tell the in-depth and complete histories behind the best (and worst) attractions on the planet, there’s no time to waste.
 And today, our Modern Marvels series gains a new tropical tale: the story of a genuine Walt Disney original and fan-favorite for more than five decades, the venerated and beloved Walt Disney’s Enchanted Tiki Room.

 The story of the Enchanted Tiki Room begins a couple thousand years ago (but don't worry... we'll fly through this).
-It was in the 200s BC that Greek philosopher Archimedes classified three mechanical devices capable of exerting great force with relatively little effort as simple machines: the lever, screw, and pulley.
+It was in the 200s BC that Greek philosopher Archimedes classified three mechanical devices capable of doing tremendous work with relatively little effort as simple machines: the lever, screw, and pulley.

 Add in the wedge, inclined plane, and the wheel and axel and you’ll arrive at the Middle Ages, where medieval scientists and artists created “automaton” figures powered by these six simple machines, able to engage in unexpectedly complex and repetitive mechanical motion using gears, drums and cams, levers, and springs.